-Here is an essential topic in what comes to make vegan versions of cakes, pies, breads, or other recipes, that originally include eggs.
-I know a lot of us still look at vegan pastry, especially cakes, as if they hide some sort of miracle inside, that makes it work.
+Here is an essential topic in what comes to make vegan versions of cakes, pies, bread, or other recipes, that originally include eggs.
+I know a lot of us still look at vegan pastry, especially cakes as if they hide some sort of miracle inside, that makes it work.
 However, this subject is not new anymore and I am glad it is spreading all over the world.
 These items can be very useful and motivational, especially to those who are struggling to adapt to a vegan lifestyle.
 So take a look, put them in practice and enjoy eating the results.

 12 Vegan “Eggs”

 - 50g of banana puree

 - 50g of apple puree